begah-old/Andrua/README.md

 	- Text highlighting
 - Lua Interpreter
 	- Reworked to work on Android, specifically inputs, outputs
-	- Custom console ( shows program output, no input possible )
+	- Custom console ( shows program's output, no inputs are possible )
 	- Graphical library to render images, colored shapes, gui functionallity's and text rendering
 	- Can have a mix of functions in main file such as : init, render, close, mouse_action, none are required
 	- Can have a mix of variables in main file such as : mouse_x, mouse_y, Screen_Width, Screen_Height, useDisplay, useFullScreen